 Interdisciplinary overview of Social Business models and their application to social, economic, technological, cultural, political, and environmental issues both locally and globally.
-Introduction to the finance and planning of Social Businesses and comparisons to traditional and other alternative business models.
+Introduction to the finance and planning of Social Businesses, as well as comparisons to traditional and other alternative business models.